directwebremoting/dwr/dwr/trunk/readme.txt

     Object convertInbound(Class<?> destinationType, JavaScriptTypeInformation sourceType, String data) throws ConversionException;
 - ProtocolConstants is in the wrong place and would be a good place to start in and refactoring because it is inherently part of DWRP
+- Extract an spi from the api and ensure that non-core modules depend on spi and not impl